Yes, inflation isn’t slowing down.

 One thing is clear … SMB’s are feeling the pinch.

-But each situation will require a different prescription, and one thing I do NOT want to do during this craziness is to provide blanket advice to cover all of my Sugar Land area business owner clients and friends.
+But each situation will require a different prescription, and one thing I do NOT want to do during this craziness is to provide blanket advice to cover all area business owner clients and friends.
 I will, of course, continue to offer you these weekly notes … but I can’t get as specific with your situation as I’d like to in them.

 So if you want to talk through your particular landscape, TN CPA is in your corner, right here: